 We’ll show you how to turn those ideas into a lucrative income stream – one that keeps your travel account topped up, ready for your next adventure.

 P.S.
 Paula said, “Blogging has absolutely changed my life.
 It’s presented me with opportunities I never dreamed of.
 I’ve met fascinating, inspiring people.
 I’ve developed new friendships across the world.
 I’ve landed fulfilling freelance and consulting jobs, spoken at conferences, and mentored a crop of readers.”
 Your own adventure – complete with travel experiences – is waiting for you, too!

 P.P.S.
-Remember, you have a limited time to take advantage of the HUGE discount we’re offering this week – $100 off the regular price!
 I’m excited for you because never before has it been SO EASY to get published (because you’re the publisher!) … get going … and start funding trip after trip so easily.

 You CAN do this.
-And, with our full-year money-back guarantee and HUGE $100 discount, now IS the best time to act.
+And, with our full-year money-back guarantee, now IS the best time to act.

 © Great Escape Publishing